OdriMezanny/jumang4423/README.md

-## but what this nerd do normally?
+## but what does this nerd do normally?

 - web thingy
   - html&css